AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/installrun.md

 conda activate pcot
 pcot
 ```
-If you have installed the binary version you don't need to activate a conda environment,
-just navigate to the directory containing the execuable and run it.

 ## Running PCOT inside Pycharm
-These instructions apply to source installations, and can be useful if you
+These instructions may be useful if you want to run PCOT inside a debugger - for example, if you
-are debugging extensions or library code or debugging PCOT itself.
+are testing a custom node.
 * First set up the Conda environment and interpreter:
     * Open PyCharm and open the PCOT directory as an existing project.
     * Open **File/Settings..** (Ctrl+Alt+S)